prometheus/prometheus/docs/feature_flags.md

 Replace `${var}` or `$var` in the [`external_labels`](configuration/configuration.md#configuration-file) values according to the values of the current environment variables.
 References to undefined variables are replaced by the empty string.

-## Negative offset in PromQL

-This negative offset is disabled by default since it breaks the invariant that PromQL does not look ahead of the evaluation time for samples.

-`--enable-feature=promql-negative-offset`

-In contrast to the positive offset modifier, the negative offset modifier lets one shift a vector selector into the future.
-An example in which one may want to use a negative offset is reviewing past data and making temporal comparisons with more recent data.

-More details can be found [here](querying/basics.md#offset-modifier).

-This feature is considered stable, but since it breaks the invariant that PromQL does not look ahead of the evaluation time, it still needs to be enabled via this feature flag.
-The feature will be permanently enabled (and the feature flag ignored) upon major release v3.

 ## Remote Write Receiver